Hawthorn, Goodhart and Friedman Walk Into an Agile Team Room – What Happens Next Will Amaze You…

 Shows how long has each team member been on the team.
 Encourages activities reflective of tenure (mentoring for new team members, job/knowledge sharing for long-standing team members).
 Promotes whole team approach thinking as well as the potential to shift staff between teams with less risk.

 Tracks the number of times a former team member needs to be contacted for assistance.
-Used to assess effectiveness of job sharing, documentation, and knowledge transfer activities when team composition changes.
-Encourages whole-team approach and shared work.
+Used to assess the effectiveness of job sharing, documentation, and knowledge transfer activities when team composition changes.
+Encourages a whole-team approach and shared work.

 Whole Team Contribution